Las Vegas, Nevada

 Party Hard

 The party was at Area 15 which was an Uber away.
 Luckily I was able to questbunch with one of the other New Perspectives people, using the Discord to coordinate.
 I later learned there was a Black Lotus Discord that might've been good for me to use to coordinate rides, but I didn't hear about it until after the event.
 I also found out there was a schedule change in the hours of the Black Lotus Lounge that was only transmitted through discord and not updated on the website.
-I just want to take a moment to mention that Discord seems to often be used for things that other mediums would be better for.
 I arrived at the party and grabbed some of the food.
 The person I played sealed against earlier came to hang out with me, which was actually really nice.
 He had a friend so all three of us hung out.
-We talked about magic, griped about complexity creep and just generally geeked around.

 There was a cute icebreaking activity where we were each assigned a role as we walked in the door, and needed to find four other people with different roles, in this case it was Edge of Eternity themed, so captain, chief of security etc. After we found our "crew" we had to write them on a ship and hand it in to "launch" it.
 It was cute, but would've been better if there were some activities or games to do with your "crew".
 Maybe some puzzles or simple party games?
 I like it when it's a little more LARP-y than just "find people with different nametags than you".